Blackboard Collaborate Ultra

 Blackboard has many resources for you in its Blackboard Collaborate Ultra Participants page.

-Instructors (moderators): You create Collaborate Ultra sessions inside of Blackboard Learn.
+Instructors (moderators): You can create Collaborate Ultra sessions directly inside of your Drexel Learn course.
 You might want to consider disabling the default Course Room, as students might be confused and enter that room rather than a room you set up for a specific session.
 Refer to Blackboard's Blackboard Collaborate Ultra Moderators page for comprehensive information about creating and managing Collaborate Ultra sessions.
 Consider attending a Collaborate Ultra workshop offered by the Instructional Technology Group as well.

 Audio and Video Setup